MajorBreakfast/webappcss/README.md

 WebAppCSS
 =========

+Note: I'm activly using this framework in a project of mine and I develop it as I go along.

 WebAppCSS is a micro SCSS framework for web apps that adjust intelligently to the available screen real esate.
 It is compatible with IE10, Chrome, Firefox, the Android Browser, iOS/Mac Safari and others.

 You should use it in conjunction with a more ambitious framework (like [Foundation 4](http://foundation.zurb.com/)).